jagadeeshjr5/causalLM-pretraining-from-scratch/README.md

 # causalLM-pretraining-from-scratch

-**This is a 5M parameter Causal Language model based on Transformer Decoder only architecture, which is trained on just 4M raw text tokens on my RTX 3060 gaming GPU.**
+**This is a 5M parameter Causal Language model based on Transformer Decoder only architecture trained on just >4M raw text tokens on an RTX 3060 gaming GPU.**

 **Arcitecture details:**
 1. Transformer - Decoder Only Arcitecture.